nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   - NCBI identifier for the best taxonomic assignment for each ASV
   - Normalized abundance values for each ASV for each sample
   - For each pairwise group comparison:
-    - natural log of the fold change (lnFC)
+    - natural log of the fold change (Lnfc)
-    - standard error for the lnFC (lnfcSE)
+    - standard error for the lnFC (Lnfc.SE)
-    - test statistic from the primary result (Wstat)
+    - test statistic from the primary result (Stat)
-    - P-value (pvalue)
+    - P-value (P.value)
-    - Adjusted p-value (qvalue)
+    - Adjusted p-value (Q.value)
   - All.mean (mean across all samples)
   - All.stdev (standard deviation across all samples)
   - For each group: